-Functions Delegation of functions within Executive (Cabinet) Delegation of functions outside Executive To respond to proposals from Natural Cabinet Member England Nature to designate Sites of Special Scientific Interest (Statutory) with responsibility for Planning To make Directions under Article 4 of the Cabinet Member Town and Country Planning General with responsibility Development Order 1995 (Statutory) for Planning To list an asset of community value following Cabinet Member consultation with ward Members. with responsibility for Planning To make decisions to release S106 funds Cabinet Member held for local parish projects where the with responsibility requests from the respective Parish or Town for Partnerships Council meets the purposes for which the funds had been collected.
+Functions Delegation of functions within Executive (Cabinet) Delegation of functions outside Executive To publish for consultation, draft Supplementary Planning Guidance (Statutory) Cabinet Member with responsibility for Planning To respond to proposals from Natural England Nature to designate Sites of Special Scientific Interest (Statutory) Cabinet Member with responsibility for Planning To make Directions under Article 4 of the Town and Country Planning General Development Order 1995 (Statutory) Cabinet Member with responsibility for Planning To list an asset of community value following consultation with ward Members.
+Cabinet Member with responsibility for Planning To make decisions to release S106 funds held for local parish projects where the requests from the respective Parish or Town Council meets the purposes for which the funds had been collected.
+Cabinet Member with responsibility for Partnerships